 Angostura Bitters are a secret ingredient in many classic cocktails.
 They provide an earthy, herbal flavor to an assortment of mixed drinks and can be used as a substitute for other bittering agents such as Angostura bark or orange peel.

 Now that you know what Angostura Bitters are, let’s answer the question posed at the beginning of this article.
 Do Angostura Bitters go bad?

 There are conflicting opinions about the shelf life of Angostura Bitters.
 Some people say that you should discard them after three years, while others claim they can last for decades.
 Although there is no official expiration date on the bottle, bitters do lose their potency over time.

 If your cocktail bitters have turned dark brown or black in color, then it may be time to purchase a new bottle.
 Likewise, if any mold appears on the lid or inside the container then you should definitely toss it out!

-If anything tastes or smells off, or you’re concerned that your bitters have gone bad, it’s better to err on the side of caution and pick up another bottle.
+If anything tastes or smells off, or you’re concerned that your bitters may have gone bad, it might be better to err on the side of caution, and pick up another little bottle.